 Learning how to create villains you love to hate is one of the most fragile things in the writing process.
-For me, this is one of the most difficult phases among the other character developments I do.
+This is one of the most difficult phases among the other character developments I do.
+Yet, an interesting experience.

-To make these characters more believable, it’s best to understand the psychology of these so-called “evil people.”
+To make these characters more believable, memorable, and intimidating, it’s best to understand the psychology of these so-called “evil people.”
 Morally, we determine people as good and bad based on how they behave and perceive things.

 Whenever we watch movies or read stories, we immediately pinpoint, “Ah, this good person is the protagonist and the bad one is the antagonist.”

 As a writer, we understand that even the villains in our stories have their own reasons for aggravating the protagonist.